top of page

 PHASE 1: Via Alpina

-Corentin, physiotherapist
+Corentin, friend and physiotherapist

 Present on the field during the first three weeks, Corentin, a physiotherapist, oversees injury prevention and daily recovery, working as close as possible to the demands of the route.